By Any Other Name

 For real though, it’s no joke, home is absolutely where the heart is.
 The place we count on finding our comfort, our peace.
 For me, it’s wherever my people are.
 BK just recently moved home from his swinging bachelor pad, (SBP, in the family vernacular,) in Greensboro, North Carolina.
 His working down there necessitated two homes.
 For me, I scored a getaway.
 It was a nice, third floor walkup.
 Had a great porch, nestled in the upper branches of the trees; offered a bird’s-eye view of the hood.
 Spent quite a lot of time on that porch, was sad to see it go.
 The place had a great vibe, it was populated by a cool cluster of neighbors.
 All ages and nationalities; we were every shade of skin in the spectrum, all just happily doing our own thing.
 We didn’t get to know anyone personally, but there was always a kind hello.
 Was there all day without a car a few times and the porch served nicely as entertainment.
 The predominant scene below, bouncing between the buildings and the trees was happy children playing.
 Couldn’t have scripted a more peaceful setting.
 A little Nirvana.
 Home, at it’s best.

 Isn’t that what we all want?
 A peaceful place to call home.
 A place to enjoy those we’re drawn to and have no reason to fear those we’re not.
 A safe place for our families, especially our children.
 Hometowns and neighborhoods where we can live free from fear.
-Communities where our shopping malls, theatres, schools and even churches aren’t turned into tombs and given ugly names, like massacre.
+Communities where our shopping malls, theaters, schools and even churches aren’t turned into tombs and given ugly names, like massacre.
 Finding our hearts is at the root of it all.
 Turning from those who foster division and instead deciding to rest in reason; we’re all in this together, we should act like it.

 Okay, sending you from here down to Arkansas, a place called, Hope.
 Here’s hoping for a prosperous and peaceful 2018.
 Here’s hoping our home is where the heart is.